anjilinux/project-ansible-role-java4/README.md

 ## Example Playbook

-Here are some examples on how to use the role:
+Here are some examples on how to use this role:

 ```yaml
 - hosts: all